 They can either be controlled from an operator in a cab that travels along with the crane, by a push button pendant control station, or by radio type controls.

-As with all things in construction, the crane operator is ultimately responsible for the safety of the site, the rigging crews and the working crane.
+As with all things in construction, the construction crane operator is ultimately responsible for the safety of the site, the rigging crews and the working crane.
 To learn more about crane safety you can read more about it here and see why Eagle West, Stampede and TNT Crane are committed to safety first.

-The most standard and versatile type of crane used in construction today.
+Mobile Cranes are the most standard and versatile type of crane used in construction today.
 The mobile hydraulic crane consists of a steel truss or telescopic boom mounted on a mobile platform, which could be a rail, wheeled, or even on a cat truck.
 The boom is hinged at the bottom and can be either raised or lowered by cables or hydraulic cylinders.

-What makes this crane so versatile is it’s footprint and mobility.
+What makes this construction crane so versatile is it’s footprint and mobility.
 In construction situations, it can sometimes be difficult to get close to where you need to hoist the materials.
-Moving a crane into a postition that allows it to lift the material with the correct crane capacity is effected by the footprint of the crane.
+Moving a crane into a position that allows it to lift the material with the correct crane capacity is effected by the footprint of the crane.
 The foot print is the area required to have the crane set up it’s outriggers into position that allows it to hoist the material while inside the crane chart requirements.

 The tower crane is a modern form of a balance crane.
 When fixed to the ground, tower cranes will often give the best combination of height and lifting capacity and are also used when constructing tall buildings.
 Some large tower cranes will reach up to 1000 meters high!
 With an average floor dimension of a high rise equaling 3.5 meters/floor.
 That’s a crazy 285 story building!
-Pretty encredible machines.
+Pretty incredible machines.
 One important thing to note about tower cranes, as they construct past a specific height, it is important to have the tower crane connected to the building to help prevent crane sway and crane tipping.

 Truck Mounted Crane (also known as boom truck or picker truck)